Are you tired of rolling around in bed? Do you want to try out a vegan-friendly sleep aid but don’t know where to start? Well, you’re not alone.

 This unique ingredient is naturally rich in melatonin, and also contains a good amount of tryptophan and anthocyanins, two compounds that may help the body create melatonin and lengthen its effects.

-In fact, research shows that supplementing with this ingredient you can experience increased levels of melatonin and improve your sleep quality and duration.
+In fact, research shows that by supplementing with this ingredient you can experience increased levels of melatonin and improve your sleep quality and duration.

 Future Kind Natural Sleep Aid